mikan-laboratory/ghost-remix/README.md

 3. Seed database with button in Ghost section of Tilt UI

    - If you want to inspect the database, you can manually trigger a GUI from the Tilt UI.

+4. The Node engine is set to 18.19 in package.json to match the production runtime.
+Using a different version locally shouldn't be an issue, but you will see a warning when you run `npm install`.
+If you want to use this version in development, you can use a tool like [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script) to manage multiple Node versions.

 ### Theme